weldoy/first-tgbot/README.md

 # telegrambots
-This repo is using for do telegram bots.
-I'm not a genius at that case, but i trying! :3
+This repo is used for telegram bots.
+I'm not a genius in that case, but i'm trying!